 Things to do in Marathon with Kids

-We visited Marathon in September with kids aged 9, 10, and 12 years old.
+We visited Marathon in the sunny month of September with kids aged 9, 10, and 12 years old.
 Below, I have listed the things that we visited in one day!
-We skipped the Sanctuary of the Egyptian Gods but added that one for our next visit to Marathon.

 The archaeological site of the ancient battle of Marathon